 Am I simply being closed-minded about my situation?

 How will this help me achieve my goal?

 When it comes to making yourself feel better, it often begins with how you experience and interpret your circumstances.
 At times you’re simply not seeing things clearly enough, or just taking things too seriously.
-In moments like these you need to lighten up and transform your perspective of the situation.
+In moments like these, you need to lighten up and transform your perspective on the situation.
 This is important because what you might find is, that the problem you are experiencing is nothing more but a phantom of your mind.
 It’s an illusion — a trick your mind is playing on you.
-However, if you do find that you still have an physical problem on your hands, then you need to start searching for a solution.
+However, if you do find that you still have a physical problem on your hands, then you need to start searching for a solution.

 The final step of this process is to search for solutions that will help you overcome your problem and consequently achieve your goal.
 Ask yourself:

 Could my goal be achieved another way?
 How?

 What’s the opportunity here?
 How could I take advantage of it?

 Maybe I just need to be patient and wait things out…